xmlns/xmlns/README.md

 # Hey there! 👋

-_Looking for a 'generalist' software engineer?_ **Check me out** on linkedin.com/in/amogh-jar !
+_Looking for a 'generalist' software engineer?
+Check me out on linkedin.com/in/amogh-jar_

 My name is Amogh and I am a passionate programmer based in Toledo, OH.
 I currently work as a software engineering intern at MEDsys Software Solutions.

-I have always loved gadgets and I discovered my passion for programming them when I chose to pursue computer science in highschool back in 2015.
+I love gadgets and I discovered my passion for programming them when I chose to pursue computer science in highschool.
 This is where I was first exposed to logic gates, microcontrollers, html, and C++.

 Right after highschool, I became interested in modifying and personalizing android applications by reverse engineering them, changing the JVM bytecode, recompiling, and re-signing.
 This gave me a basic understanding of Java, APIs, networking protocols like XMPP, as well as the standard android application structure.

 I decided to pursue a Bachelor's degree in Computer Science and Engineering at the University of Toledo, Ohio.
-This is where I was exposed to over five co-op rotations at Crown Equipment Corporation and MEDsys Software Solutions where I was exposed to conceptualizing, developing, shipping, and maintaining software for the real world.
+This is where I was exposed to extensive coursework and over five co-op rotations at Crown Equipment Corporation and MEDsys Software Solutions where I was exposed to conceptualizing, developing, shipping, and maintaining software for the real world.
 I was fortunate to be able to contribute my own solutions for production issues across the stack at both of these companies.